 What do Stade de France, Basilica of Saint-Denis and Parc de La Villette have in common?
-Canal Saint-Denis!
+The Canal Saint-Denis!
 Not so well known, this canal contains many surprises.
-Since the creation of Stade de France in 1998 and the development of its banks, this canal has gradually become a relaxing place to stroll around.
-Just like Canal de l'Ourcq, it is theater to a multitude of festivities during summer.
-In the programme : cruises, excursions, dance balls, concerts, entertainment...
-During summer 2016, many activities around football will be highlighted in Saint-Denis and La Villette during Euro 2016.
-And all along the banks, Street Art Avenue will make you discover Street Art artists and grafftis.
-Discover the summer programme canal Saint-Denis!
+Since the creation of Stade de France in 1998 and the development of its banks, this canal has gradually became a relaxing place to stroll around.
+Just like Canal de l'Ourcq, it is the witness of a multitude of festivities during summer.
+Cruises, excursions, dance balls, concerts, entertainment...the canal never sleeps!
+This summer, alongside the banks, Street Art Avenue will make you discover Street Art artists and grafftis.
+Discover the summer program of the Canal Saint-Denis!

-During summer 2016, some cruises will take you along Street Art Avenue along canal Saint-Denis from the Parc de La Villette to Stade de France.
-A great way to discover the artists and canal Saint-Denis - from Paris to Saint-Denis via Aubervilliers, and this great project on street art headed by the Tourism Office of Plaine Commune Grand Paris.
+This summer, various cruises will take you along Street Art Avenue along the Canal Saint-Denis from the Parc de La Villette to Stade de France.
+A great way to discover the artists and the canal - from Paris to Saint-Denis via Aubervilliers, and this great project on street art headed by the Tourism Office of Plaine Commune - Grand Paris.

 For cycling lovers, Canal Saint-Denis offers a variety of cycling tours and excursions along the bike trail on the banks of the canal leading to Stade de France and its outstanding Basilica which stands in the heart of this evolving city.
 Children and adults can enjoy this promenade area.

-For the bold and more sportive among you, the cycle trail along Canal Saint-Denis is part of the Green lane which links Paris to London by bicycle.
-The London-Paris Greenway is the itinerary opened for the Olympics games of 2012.
+For the more athletic and the bolder among you, the cycle trail along Canal Saint-Denis is part of the Green lane which links Paris to London by bicycle.
+The London-Paris Greenway was the itinerary opened for the Olympics games of 2012.

 A 10-minute walk from canal Saint-Denis, discover the Basilica of Saint-Denis, the first master piece of Gothic art.
 A royal necropolis since the 12th century, it shelters an impressive series of recumbent tombs of the kings and queens of France.